 Around the House

-It is true that most accidents happen at the house.
-Add that to the increasing number of people both young and elder that work from home.
+Most accidents indeed happen at the house.
+Add that to the increasing number of people, both young and elder, that work from home.
 Consider the following tips.

-If it is possible, hire a professional to clean the gutters or get one of those gutter washers that you can use from the ground.
-Falls from the roof results in multiple injuries, and some very serious.
+If possible, hire a professional to clean the gutters or get one of those gutter washers that you can use from the ground.
+Falls from the roof results in multiple injuries, and some are very serious.

-Please don’t stand on a chair to change lights or clean those out of reach areas.
+Would you please not stand on a chair to change lights or clean those out-of-reach areas?
 Always use a reliable heavy-duty step ladder with anti-slip steps and handrails.
 Doctors from emergency rooms report that falls from chairs are a common case they treat.

-Falling down on wood, or tile kitchen floors can have a serious impact on the body.
-A wet slippery floor can be another cause for a fall so clean up spills or fix a dripping refrigerator immediately.
+Falling on wood or tile kitchen floors can have a serious impact on the body.
+A wet slippery floor can be another cause for a fall, so clean up spills or fix a dripping refrigerator immediately.
 Using a no-slip floor wax rather than conventional floor wax will reduce accident probability.
 Keep a secondary heavy-duty step ladder with wide anti-slip steps and handrails for the kitchen.

 - Anti-slip bath/shower mats and anti-slip floormats can go a long way to help prevent falls.
 They provide traction and stability while standing and moving around.